KXX-Hub/SHA-1_Hash_Generator/README.md

 ## How to use
 - download the [latest release](https://github.com/KXX-Hub/SHA-1_Hash_Generator/release)  .
 - Fill the config file with the required information.
-- Run main.exe to generate the SHA-1 hashes.
+- Run SHA-1_Generator.exe to generate the SHA-1 hashes.
 ### Requirements
-- Python 3.6 以上版本
+- Python 3.6 or higher versions
 ### About Config
 ```
 # file_directory: The directory path of the files to be hashed.